data-apis/scipy-2023-presentation/paper.rst

 .. class:: abstract

-   The Python array API standard (https://data-apis.org/array-api/) specifies standardized APIs and behavior for array and tensor objects and operations as commonly found in libraries such as NumPy, PyTorch, TensorFlow, Dask, and CuPy.
+   The Python array API standard (https://data-apis.org/array-api/) specifies standardized application programming interfaces (APIs) and behavior for array and tensor objects and operations as commonly found in libraries such as NumPy, PyTorch, TensorFlow, Dask, and CuPy.

    The establishment and subsequent adoption of the standard aims to reduce ecosystem fragmentation and facilitate array library interoperability in user